Online Master of Public Administration (MPA)

 Why choose Kent State’s online MPA?

-- Enroll in a nationally ranked program from the only Ohio university that offers a fully online NASPAA-accredited MPA
+- Enroll in a nationally ranked program from the only Ohio university that offers an online NASPAA-accredited MPA

 - Join a nationwide alumni network that reports a 92% satisfaction rate with the program